 My favorite way to save money is to make more money and put it in the bank.

-Here are a few ways to make more money in 2020:
+Here are a few ways to make more money this year:

 - Negotiate your salary